mattwaite/sportsdatabook/_book/index.md

 ---
 title: "Sports Data Analysis and Visualization"
-subtitle: "R, the Tidyverse and data analysis for journalists and other storytellers."
+subtitle: "Code, data, visuals and the Tidyverse for journalists and other storytellers"
 author: "By Matt Waite"
 bibliography:
 - packages.bib